RWS/ISHDeploy/Readme.md

-﻿ISHDeploy is considered SDL Tridion Docs Core product.
-Any bugs can be reported via "SDL Customer Support"
+﻿ISHDeploy is considered Tridion Docs Core product.
+Any bugs can be reported via "Customer Support"

 Additionally, a [documentation portal](https://rws.github.io/ISHDeploy/) is available with the following content:
 - Getting started information.